-cellular Numerous processes orchestrated by a constant crosstalk between mitochondria and other cellular components.
-For example, the crosstalk between mitochondria and the endoplasmic reticulum is involved in the regulation of calcium homeostasis. cell division. autophagy, differentiation, and anti-viral signaling (Murley and Nunnari 2016).
-Mitochondria contribute to the formation of hybrids peroxisomes, which are mitochondrial and ER-derived precursors (Sugiura et al. 2017).
-Cellular mitochondrial homeostasis (mitostasis) is maintained through regulation at transcriptional, posttranslational and epigenetic levels (Ling and Rönn 2018; Lisowski et al. 2018), resulting in dynamic regulation of mitochondrial turnover by biogenesis of new mitochondria and removal of damaged mitochondria by fusion, fission and mitophagy (Singh et al. 2018).
-Cell signalling modules contribute to homeostatic regulation throughout the cell cycle or even cell death by activating proteostatic modules, e.g., the ubiquitinproteasome and autophagylysosome/vacuole pathways; specific proteases like LON, and genome stability modules in response to varying energy demands and stress cues (Quiros et al. 2016).
-In addition, several post-translational modifications, including acetylation and nitrosylation, are capable of influencing the bioenergetic response, with clinically significant implications for health and disease (Carrico et al. 2018).
+Numerous cellular processes orchestrated by a constant crosstalk between mitochondria and other cellular components.
+For example, the crosstalk between mitochondria and the endoplasmic reticulum is involved in the regulation of calcium homeostasis, cell division, autophagy, differentiation, and anti-viral signaling (Murley and Nunnari 2016).
+Mitochondria contribute to the formation of peroxisomes. which are hybrids mitochondrial and ER-derived precursors (Sugiura et al 2017).
+Cellular mitochondrial homeostasis (mitostasis) is maintained through regulation at transcriptional, posttranslational and epigenetic levels (Ling and Rönn 2018; Lisowski et al 2018), resulting in dynamic regulation of mitochondrial turnover by biogenesis of new mitochondria and removal of damaged mitochondria by fusion, fission and mitophagy (Singh et al 2018).
+Cell signalling modules contribute to homeostatic regulation throughout the cell cycle or even cell death by activating proteostatic modules, e.g., the ubiquitinproteasome and autophagylysosome/vacuole pathways; specific proteases like LON, and genome stability modules in response to varying energy demands and stress cues (Quiros et al 2016).
+In addition, several post-translational modifications, including acetylation and nitrosylation, are capable of influencing the bioenergetic response, with clinically significant implications for health and disease (Carrico et al 2018).

-Mitochondria of higher eukaryotes typically maintain several copies of their circular genome known mitochondrial DNA (mtDNA; hundred to thousands per cell; Cummins 1998), which is maternally inherited in many species.
-However, biparental mitochondrial inheritance is documented in some exceptional cases in humans (Luo et al. 2018), is widespread in birds, fish, reptiles and invertebrate groups, and is even the norm in some bivalve taxonomic groups (Breton et al. 2007; White et al. 2008).
-The
+Mitochondria of higher eukaryotes typically maintain several copies of their genome circular known mitochondrial DNA (mtDNA; hundred to thousands per cell; Cummins 1998), which is maternally inherited in many species. biparental mitochondrial However, inheritance is documented in some exceptional cases in humans (Luo et al 2018), is widespread in birds, fish, reptiles and invertebrate groups, and is even the norm in some bivalve taxonomic groups (Breton et al 2007; White et al 2008).
+The mitochondrial genome of the angiosperm